Come to the Stable: Plot

-One winter's night, two French sisters, Chicago-born Sister Margaret (Loretta Young) and Sister Scholastica (Celeste Holm), come to the small New England town of Bethlehem where they meet Amelia Potts (Elsa Lanchester), a painter of religious pictures.
+One winter's night, two French sisters, Chicago-born Sister Margaret (Loretta Young) and Sister Scholastica (Celeste Holm), arrive at the small New England town of Bethlehem where they meet Amelia Potts (Elsa Lanchester), a painter of religious pictures.
 The sisters announce that they have come to build a hospital, and Sister Margaret explains that she was in charge of a children's hospital in Normandy during the war when it became a potential target during a military campaign.
 As many of the children could not be evacuated, Sister Margaret made a personal plea to an American general not to shell the hospital, which the Germans were using as an observation post.
 The hospital was spared but at the cost of American lives, and Sister Margaret made a promise to God that, in gratitude for saving the children, she would return to America to build a children's hospital.

-When Miss Potts is puzzled as to why they chose Bethlehem, and Sister Margaret tells her that they had received a postcard with a reproduction of a nativity scene painted by Miss Potts, titled "Come to the Stable," with information about the Bethlehem area.
-The sisters then decide that a local hill depicted in another of Miss Potts's paintings would be a good site for the hospital.
+Miss Potts wonders why they chose Bethlehem, and Sister Margaret says that they had received a postcard with a reproduction of a nativity scene painted by Miss Potts, titled "Come to the Stable," with information about the Bethlehem area.
+The sisters then decide that a local hill depicted in another of Miss Potts' paintings would be a good site for the hospital.

-After composer Bob Masen (Hugh Marlowe), who is Miss Potts's neighbor and landlord, tells the sisters that the hill is owned by Luigi Rossi of New York, the sisters go to see the bishop in a nearby city.
+After composer Bob Masen (Hugh Marlowe), who is Miss Potts's neighbor and landlord, tells the sisters that the hill is owned by Luigi Rossi of New York, the sisters visit the local Catholic Bishop to seek his support for their planned project.
 He is unable to help them with their project, but does give them a small amount of money to tide them over.
 When they return to Bethlehem, Bob's religious porter, Anthony James, offers them a ride from the railroad station in Bob's jeep (he continues to help them throughout the movie).

 As Sister Margaret learned to drive a jeep during the war, they arrange to borrow the jeep to go to New York City to find Mr. Rossi and ask him to donate his land.
 Rossi runs a bookmaker operation and, despite his security, the sisters manage to see him.
-However, he tells the sisters that he intends to build his retirement home on the site.
+He tells the sisters that he intends to build his retirement home on the site.
 As they prepare to leave, Sister Margaret notices a picture, and they learn that Rossi's son was killed in action near their hospital in Rouen.
 The sisters then tell Luigi they will pray for his son.
-Suddenly, Rossi changes his mind and informs them that the land is theirs if they will install a stained glass window in the hospital in memory of his son.
+Suddenly, Rossi changes his mind and informs them that the land is theirs if they will install a stained glass window in the future hospital in memory of his son.

-Elated, they return to Bethlehem, where Bob and his girl friend, Kitty Blaine, are listening to a demo of a new song he has composed and the sisters come to thank him for the use of the jeep.
-Bob then announces that he will be going to Hollywood for a few weeks to work on a picture.
+Elated, they return to Bethlehem, where Bob and his girlfriend, Kitty Blaine, are listening to a demo of a new song he has composed and the sisters come to thank him for the use of the jeep.
+Bob then announces that he will be going to Hollywood for twelve weeks to work on a motion picture.